canjs/can-connect-ndjson/docs/can-connect-ndjson.md

 @module {connect.Behavior} can-connect-ndjson
-@parent ecosystem
+@parent can-ecosystem
 @package ../package.json

 @description Connect to a NDJSON stream service.

 @signature `ndjsonStream( baseConnection )`

-Overwrites the [can-connect/connection.getListData] and [can-connect/constructor.hydrateList] methods on the `can-connect` base connection to enable NDJSON streaming.
+Overwrites the [can-connect/connection.getListData] and [can-connect/constructor.hydrateList] methods on the [can-connect `can-connect`] base connection to enable NDJSON streaming.

 @param {String} NDJSON service endpoint

 @body
 ## Use

-In this example, we will connect a `DefineMap` model to an NDJSON stream service.
-If you prefer to use your own model library or a simple constructor, skip step 1 and modify the behaviors in step 2 to suit your data structure.
+In this example, we will connect a [can-define/map/map `DefineMap`] model to an NDJSON stream service.
+If you prefer to use your own model library or a simple constructor, skip step 1 and [can-connect#Otheruse modify the behaviors] in step 2 to suit your data structure.

 Follow these steps to get started:
 #### 1. Define your `Todo` model.